-A. ISSUANCE OF VOUCHERS [24 CFR 982.204(d), 982.54(d)(2)]
+7.1 ISSUANCE OF VOUCHERS [24 CFR 982.204(d), 982.54(d)(2)]

-When funding is available, MHA will issue vouchers to applicants whose eligibility has been determined.
-The number of vouchers issued must ensure that MHA maximizes available funding while leasing as close as possible to 100 percent of allocated vouchers.
-MHA will monitor both funding and unit utilization monthly, using HUD's forecasting tool and/or internally developed toolstool to determine whether applications can be processed and the number of vouchers that can be issued/over-issued to maximize leasing.
+- A. When funding is available, MHA will issue vouchers to applicants whose eligibility has been determined. - B. The number of vouchers issued must ensure that MHA maximizes available funding while leasing as close as possible to 100 percent of allocated vouchers. - C. MHA will monitor both funding and unit utilization monthly, using HUD's forecasting tool to determine whether applications can be processed and the number of vouchers that can be issued/over-issued to maximize leasing.